kercheval/GradleCMPlugin/README.md

 I have explicitly built this plugin set for my local technology stack, but the intent is that additional support should be simple to add.

-The vcs interfaces completely abstract the updates made from the internal logic so support for other systems (like SVN, Mercurial or Perforce) should be very straight forward.
+The vcs interfaces completely abstracts the updates made from the internal logic so support for other systems (like SVN, Mercurial or Perforce) should be very straight forward.

-Support for additional information sources (Hudson, etc) should also be straight forward.
+Support for additional information sources (Hudson, etc) should also relatively simple to accomplish.

 Do you like this plugin and just need a new information source, or have a useful plugin to contribute that surrounds configuration